Netherlands in World War II: Rations and restrictions

 Within five weeks of occupation, rations were set on bread, meat, milk, and sugar, the first of many limitations to come.
 Propaganda posters warned the Dutch against hoarding, with slogans like "Don't be a hamster."
 At times, the resistance would raid distribution centres to obtain ration cards to be distributed to those in hiding.

 As in other countries at war, the entire country was required to observe a nighttime curfew and blackout conditions, with tarpaper used to cover windows at night.
 Civilians lived in fear of a heavy fine or a warning shot through their windows if any light was visible from the exterior.
 These conditions made the stars clearly visible even in city centers; astronomy books were popular in local libraries.

 Raw materials quickly became harder to come by.
 In 1940, the occupiers announced that all bronze and copper was required to be handed in at designated locations.
 6,700 of the 9,000 church bells in The Netherlands were eventually confiscated and melted down.
+Silver, nickel, and bronze were removed from Dutch coinage during 1942.
 Tires for bicycles and motor vehicles were especially difficult to find; many bicycles were fitted with inferior hard rubber or wooden tires.
 Gasoline was rationed until only German vehicles could be found on the roads.

 The black market soon became an important economic engine for The Netherlands.
 Some black-market sales, such as cigarettes, were tolerated and performed in the open.